 A Christmas Eve Checklist of things they need to do – e.g. put out milk and cookie for Santa.
 Find some great downloadable options on Etsy* or craft your own.

-A Letter or Christmas Card from Santa – Kids love hearing from Santa and whether you order a personalised letter or create one yourself this can make for a cute and inexpensive item.
+A Letter or Christmas Card from Santa – Kids love hearing from Santa and whether you order a personalised letter or create one yourself as this can make for a cute and inexpensive item.

 A Santa Key – Do you live somewhere there’s no chimney?
 Don’t forget to leave out a magic key for Santa.
 They make a great Christmas Eve Box filler and there are some really decorative pretty options they’ll treasure like this Magic Santa Key* you can personalise with their name(s).

 What do you think?
 Is there anything we’ve missed off our baby and kids Christmas Eve box filler list?
-Let us know in the comments what your kids love to find in their boxes.

 All affiliate links are marked with an *